26 Jun Here’s Why We Didn’t Host a Celebration or Make a Statement

 For us, ‘the work’ doesn’t show up like protesting in the streets or social media activism.
 We’re not necessarily pumping our fists in the air while chanting about a lack of justice leading to a lack of peace.
 Instead, right now, in this moment, we’re doing exactly what we’ve done for 10 years.
 We:

-- Partner with a public school that serves a majority of Black students who come from underserved neighborhoods.
+- Partner with a historic public school that serves a majority of Black students who come from underserved neighborhoods and helped save it from closure twice.

 - Got our start by helping a national event producer create safe entertainment for professional Black people in South Louisiana at a time when very little opportunities were targeted to that specific niche audience.